cuiyongbo/hello-world/my_wiki/english_notes.rst

 Rakitic was almost impeccable on Wednesday.
 He completed 74 passes, more than any other player, at a conversion rate of 94.6%, with his controlled and sensible passing keepping his team ticking over in the way Busquets has done for so many years.

-Luis Suarez's header set Barca on their way before Philippe Coutinho's sublime backheel doubled the lead.
+Luis Suarez's header set Barca on their way before Philippe Coutinho's sublime backheel doubled the lead. [脚后跟妙传]

 |
 | impeccable